-- Conversion (the traditional sales process uses these nurtured leads to seal the deal and you actually begin solving the problem for people)
+- Conversion (the traditional sales process uses these nurtured leads to seal the deal and you begin solving the problem for people)

-While the example above is highly simplified, demand generation operates in a similar way to traditional marketing funnels.
+While the example above is highly simplified, demand generation operates in a comparable way to traditional marketing funnels.

 What’s the difference between demand generation and lead generation?

-There are a number of similarities between the two, but they are very different beasts.
+There are several similarities between the two, but they are quite different beasts.

 Where demand generation gets people interested in a product or service, lead generation is the stage where that interest becomes a lead, normally a person's name, email address and other contact information.

 Lead generation is technically a part of demand generation (the stage after demand has been generated), but different techniques are required for both.

-It’s possible to run demand generation and lead generation campaigns independently but, ultimately, the two working together will deliver the best results.
+It's possible to run demand generation and lead generation campaigns independently but the two working together will deliver the best results.

 It's a fine balance.